Best Intraday Equity Calls

 - Adequate funds: You need enough money in your trading account to buy stocks.

-Example: If you want to start intraday trading, you can open a Demat and Trading account with a stockbroker like XYZ Broking.
-You deposit Rs.
-10,000 into your trading account, and you can use this money to buy stocks for intraday trading.
+Example: If you want to start intraday trading, you can open a Demat and Trading account with a stockbroker like Zerodha, upstox, finserve , Motilal oswal or any other broker of your choice .
+You have to deposit some money into your trading account, and you can use this money to buy stocks on the intraday stock tips given by us.

 What is meant by “Margin” or “Leverage” in Intraday Trading?